 Once the hair is dry, you can brush the hair with a comb or brush to make sure all of the tangles are totally removed.

-How to Fix Doll Hair Without Fabric Softener
+Also, be sure to check out How to Detangle Doll Hair Without Fabric Softener for more tips and tricks.